daoch4n/ai/README.md

 # 🪄 zen-ai ✨
 # 🚧 It just comments for now 🚧

-🚧 A Cloudflare Worker that implements a GitHub App to automatically generate pull requests from issues labeled with "aider-pro". 🚧
+🚧 A Cloudflare Worker that implements a GitHub App to automatically generate pull requests from issues labeled with "zen-ai". 🚧

 ## Features 🚧

-- Listens for the "aider-pro" label being added to issues ✅
+- Listens for the "zen-ai" label being added to issues ✅
 - Creates a new branch for the issue 🚧
-- Triggers the `aider-process-issue.yml` workflow if it exists in the repository 🚧
+- Triggers the `zen-process-issue.yml` workflow if it exists in the repository 🚧
 - Adds appropriate labels and comments to track progress ✅

 # 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧